heniam/Cloud-Development/README.md

 ## Infrastructure as Code
 ### Cloud Formation
 AWS Cloud Formation allows you to model your entire infrastructure in a text file template allowing you to provision AWS resources based on the scripts you write.

+### Amazon Cognito
+Amazon Cognito is an Amazon Web Services (AWS) product that controls user authentication and access for mobile applications on internet-connected devices.
+It basically takes care of security and authentications for us.